 Converting Belgian wages into Dutch wages

 If you enjoy Belgian wages, you must first convert this into Dutch wages before submitting a tax return.
-To that end, use our Converting Belgian or German wages into Dutch wages tool (hulpmiddel Belgisch of Duits loon omrekenen naar Nederlands loon, only available in Dutch).
+To that end, use our Converting Belgian or German wages into Dutch wages tool (hulpmiddel Belgisch of Duits loon omrekenen naar Nederlands loon, Dutch only).
 On your tax return, you must enter the Dutch wage calculated using this tool.

 The text of the tax treaty between the Netherlands and Belgium

-Read the text of the tax treaty between the Netherlands and Belgium (only available in Dutch).
+Read the text of the tax treaty between the Netherlands and Belgium (Dutch only).

-Read the text of the multilateral tax treaty (only available in Dutch).
+Read the text of the multilateral tax treaty (Dutch only).